chanedmund/pi-hole-kali/README.md

 **Edit:**

-The basic-install.sh is for an older version, and the upgrade didn't work, so I added additional files in order to complete a working upgrade.
+The basic-install.sh is for an older version, and the upgrade didn't work.

+I added an updated `update.sh` and additional instructions in order to complete a working upgrade.

 If you have any trouble after running the install and the upgrade, just submit an issue, and I will look into it.

 To run/upgrade to the latest version after running the install script with the commands above, run the following commands: